Great blue heron: Description

-The subspecies differ only slightly in size and plumage tone, with the exception of A. h. occidentalis, native to South Florida, which also has a distinct white morph, known as the great white heron (not to be confused with the great egret, for which "great white heron" was once a common name).
+The subspecies physically differ only slightly in size and plumage tone, with the exception of A. h. occidentalis, native to South Florida, which also has a distinct white morph, known as the great white heron (not to be confused with the great egret, for which "great white heron" was once a common name).
 The great white heron differs from other great blues in bill morphology, head plume length, and in having a total lack of pigment in its plumage.
 It averages somewhat larger than the sympatric race A. h. wardi and may be the largest race in the species.
 In a survey of A. h. occidentalis in Florida, males were found to average 3.02 kg and females average 2.57 kg, with a range for both sexes of 2.0 to 3.4 kg.
 This is mainly found near salt water, and was long thought to be a separate species.
 Birds intermediate between the normal morph and the white morph are known as Würdemann's heron; these birds resemble a "normal" great blue with a white head.

 The theory that great white herons may be a separate species (A. occidentalis) from the great blue heron has again been given some support by David Sibley.

 Similar species

 The "great white heron" could be confused with the great egret (Ardea alba), but is larger, with yellow legs as opposed to the great egret's black legs.
 The reddish egret (Egretta rufescens) and little blue heron (Egretta caerulea) could be mistaken for the great blue heron, but are much smaller, and lack white on the head and yellow in the bill.
 At the southernmost extent of its range (e.g., Colombia and Panama), the great blue heron sometimes overlaps in range with the closely related and similarly sized cocoi heron (A. cocoi).
 The cocoi is distinguished by a striking white neck and solid black crown, but the duller juveniles are more easily confused.
-More superficially similar is the slightly smaller grey heron, which may sometimes vagrate to the northern coasts of North America.
+More superficially similar is the slightly smaller grey heron, which may sometimes appear as vagrants on the northern coasts of North America.
 The grey heron (which occupies the same ecological niche in Eurasia as the great blue heron) has very similar plumage, but has a solidly soft-gray neck.
 Erroneously, the great blue heron is sometimes referred to as a "crane".
-A heron is differentiated from a crane in flight.
-The crane's neck is straight and the heron's is always curved.
+Herons and cranes are easiest to differentiate in flight; cranes hold their necks straight when flying, but herons bend theirs into an S shape.